 Internships are open to both undergraduate and graduate students.
-International students are welcome to participate in most internship opportunities.
-However, interns coming from abroad will require appropriate visas to enter the United States.
+International students are welcome to participate however, interns coming from abroad will require appropriate visas to enter the United States.

-No specific credential or work experience is required; however, applicants should have a strong interest in TSA's Mission and in informal educational programming.
-Individual departments may be seeking additional qualifications, they can be found in the respective position descriptions below.
+No specific credentials or work experience is required.
+However, applicants should have a strong interest in TSA's Mission and in informal educational programming.
+Individual departments may be seeking additional qualifications; they can be found in the respective position descriptions below.

 TSA internship appointments are unpaid and do not offer stipends for housing or travel.
 Students are encouraged to apply for resources outside the Smithsonian to support their internship; there are no internal sources of support available unless specifically listed.

 The TSA Internship Seasons

 Fall: September - December

 Prospective interns are asked to apply online through the Smithsonian Online Academic Appointment System (SOLAA).
 Students should carefully review the position description(s) prior to applying.